 Curriculum equality is prominent in the PSHE curriculum but may also be discussed within other subjects and courses as appropriate.
+We have a new life skills curriculum and an audit will be conducted on where curriculum equality is.

 Monitoring and review